COPtoLON/TMRW/overarching strategy.md

 Standardized backtesting procedures: data lookback periods, walk-forward tests, out-of-sample validation.
 Portfolio allocation best practices: weighting schemes, rebalancing frequency.
 Integrations with each algorithmic strategy (cross-referenced to the “Algorithmic Strategies” document).

+## Concluding Thoughts
+Mean-field games blend ideas from game theory, stochastic processes, and control theory.
+Their strength lies in managing large-agent systems where each agent’s individual impact is small, but collectively significant.
+In trading contexts—like those faced by hedge funds (Jane Street, Two Sigma, Citadel, etc.)—the MFG framework can help reason about the interplay between a single agent’s optimal strategy and the aggregate market behavior.

+By clarifying the ideas of market dynamics, game-theoretic interactions, and advanced modeling (through PDEs or branching processes), one can more rigorously capture how agents attempt to maximize their outcomes under uncertainty, competition, and continuous adaptation.

+Financial Markets

+Optimal Execution & Price Impact: Traders seek to execute large orders without excessive market impact, balancing price drift and volatility (a typical MFG approach).
+Systemic Risk: Large numbers of correlated strategies can amplify market drawdowns.
+Crowd Dynamics

+Pedestrian Movement: Pedestrians are viewed as rational agents aiming to minimize discomfort in crowds, leading to macroscopic flow equations.
+Epidemiology

+SIR-type Models: Individuals may adapt behaviors in response to an epidemic, and an MFG can describe optimal behavior (distancing, etc.) across a large population.
+Branching Scenarios

+Population Growth or Exit/Entry Models: Agents “branch” (e.g., a firm splits into subsidiaries) or leave (exit the market).
+This modifies the equations to handle time-varying population counts.

+# Company Trading Algorithm
+Any good and thought-through trading algorithm must have some considerations on the following:
+- Predictions and conditional logic based on scenarios, a good algorithm, has some predictive properties and some conditional logic properties.
+Being able to discern some scenarios from others.
+- Risk measurements and statistical considerations, to be able to consider the possibilities of being wrong and what to do if such a case occurs.
+- A genuine strategical framework, so as to know when to set up derivatives, when to short, go long or when to actively push the market.

+A genuine trading algorithm, must also know human behaviour.
+To be able to consider when to be active or passive.
+When to switch strategies.